3 min read

 A recent report looking at 200 vets and 1000 pet owners has revealed that a shocking amount of our cats and dogs are now classified as obese.

-The PFMA (Pet Food Manufacturers Association), who carried out the research, has called for action to encourage owners to start exercising their pets more.
+The PFMA (Pet Food Manufacturers Association), which carried out the research, has called for action to encourage owners to start exercising their pets more.

 This percentage has increased dramatically over the last 5 years, and treatment for pet obesity is now thought to be costing the UK’s pet owners around £215 million a year.